 Securing finance to purchase a property can be difficult, which is why it is essential to make sure your application is error free.
-Below is a list of guidelines to follow, or you may want to get the help of a local mortgage broker.
+Below is a list of guidelines to follow.

 1. Be honest about your financial position